WBryceP/form-builder/README.md

 - **Backend**: OpenAI Agents SDK-based API that interprets form management requests
 - **Frontend**: React + TypeScript chat interface for interacting with the agent

+How I approached the problem:
+I wanted to ensure that the agent had as many guard rails in place as possible.
+I started by seeing what an agent was capable of doing on its own and slowly started to add tools.
+These tools allowed the agent to verify that its actions weren't going to have unintended actions to the database.
+This whole process involved a lot of experimentation such as choosing different models and testing different staged approaches.

+Many decisions made were done so with the time constraint.
+If there was more time I would have allowed all tools to work within the same transaction and have more verification on db actions.
+However, I still wanted to address the dangers of giving the LLM access to the db.
+As such, transactions were used and checks are done on the db queries from the agent.
+There is also a strict output format for the agent.

+I tracked performance through a few different means.
+The first was seeing which tools the agent used and when.
+Initially the agent did not even use the db mutation tools and instead relied on its own ability to create the JSON output.
+This was unintended behavior so the tools were tweaked.
+I also tested varrying difficulties of questions.
+Its important to note that tests were performed numerous times to ensure stability in responses.
+The number of tool calls and progression were checked in addition to the similarity of the answers.

+For evaluating success, I tried a few difficult questions and tested them repeatedly to ensure that the answers were stable.
+I also checked if they made sense.
+With more time, I'd build an evaluation layer that takes that final JSON output and runs those operations against a copy of the db and checks if it worked, then have a smarter model evaluate the final form against the query.

 ## Quick Start